CloudBrigade/cloudbrigade-deepblaster/getting-started.md

 The DeepBlaster project leverages most of the concepts used in the AWS DeepRacer application, and adds a few more.
 You can learn more about the AWS DeepRacer core application [here](https://github.com/awsdeepracer/aws-deepracer-launcher/blob/main/getting-started.md).

+Read more about the story behind the project and the details of the design and development process on the [DeepBlaster Webpage](https://www.cloudbrigade.com/deepblaster/)

 If you're wondering who made this crazy contraption, you can find him at his consulting company [Cloud Brigade](https://www.cloudbrigade.com), on [LinkedIn](https://www.linkedin.com/in/chris-miller-6470751/), or you can email Chris at [ctodd@cloudbrigade.com](ctodd@cloudbrigade.com  )

 ## Resources

+* Cloud Brigade DeepBlaster project webpage [https://www.cloudbrigade.com/deepblaster/](https://www.cloudbrigade.com/deepblaster/)
 * Cloud Brigade DeepBlaster Opensource getting started: [https://github.com/awsdeepracer/aws-deepracer-launcher/blob/main/getting-started.md](https://github.com/awsdeepracer/aws-deepracer-launcher/blob/main/getting-started.md)
 * Cloud Brigade DeepBlaster device modes of operation: [https://github.com/awsdeepracer/aws-deepracer-launcher/blob/main/modes-of-operation.md](https://github.com/awsdeepracer/aws-deepracer-launcher/blob/main/modes-of-operation.md).